keimochizuki/hsv/README.md

 ## Additional recommended softwares

-Below is a list of other softwares which can be handy in analyzing video streams.
+Below is a list of other softwares which can be handy in analyzing video files.
-These softwares are not necessary, but are recommendation that the author usually use by own purpose.
+These softwares are not necessary, but are the author's personal recommendation that I usually use for my own purpose.

 ### Media Player Classic